lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         If/when you have more than one connector in your RCS, mark only the connector-specific scripts as the source files in the Import Module dialog.
 Creating a separate module from the existing scripts for each connector will let you reference the module in a debugging configuration and thus limit its scope to the scripts for a particular connector.

-        > Otherwise, if you included files with the same name for more than one connector in a module, and set a breakpoint in one of the namesake scripts, the debugger could open a file with the same name for a different connector—the first script file with this name that was was found in the module sources.
+        > Otherwise, if you included files with the same name for more than one connector in a module, and set a breakpoint in one of the namesake scripts, the debugger could open a file with the same name for a different connector—the first script file with this name that was found in the module sources.

         The module files will serve as the [sources of your (RCS) application](https://www.jetbrains.com/help/idea/attaching-to-local-process.html#prerequisites), which is one of the prerequisites for attaching a debugger in IntelliJ.